Citrin deficiency: Causes

-Citrin deficiency is caused by genetic mutations in the SLC25A13 gene encoding for citrin.
+Citrin deficiency is caused by genetic mutations in the SLC25A13 gene encoding citrin.
 Citrin is an aspartate-glutamate carrier protein localized at the inner mitochondrial membrane and is mainly expressed in the liver.
 It is an important component of the malate-aspartate shuttle that facilitates the transfer of NADH from the cytosol to the mitochondria to maintain redox balance and adenosine triphosphate (ATP) production.
 Citrin also supplies aspartate to the cytosol (in exchange for glutamate) used in the urea cycle and de novo nucleotide synthesis.

 In citrin deficiency, the malate-aspartate shuttle is impaired and leads to an excessive buildup of cytosolic NADH that disrupts multiple metabolic processes such as glycolysis, gluconeogenesis, de novo lipogenesis, beta-oxidation, the tricarboxylic acid (TCA) cycle and the urea cycle.
 This cumulatively results in a chronic energy deficit in the liver due to affected hepatocytes being unable to efficiently utilize energy sources such as carbohydrates and fatty acids to produce ATP.

+One of the hallmarks of citrin deficiency is sweet aversion.
+It has been proposed that sweet aversion might be due to elevated hepatic expression of FGF21, and in a mouse model of citrin deficiency FGF21 was reported to be over-expressed because of the activation of the ChREBP transcription factor by glycerol-3-phosphate, a newly identified ChREBP-activating ligand.
+As ChREBP is also a transcriptional activator of de novo lipogenesis, this mechanism could provide an explanation for MASLD, which is very common in citrin deficient patients despite their leanness.

 Aralar is an isoform of citrin and possesses similar transport functions.
 It is encoded by the SLC25A12 gene.
-Although functionally similar, aralar and citrin have different tissue distribution profiles in humans, with aralar primarily being found in brain, skeletal muscle, kidney, and heart while citrin is predominantly expressed in the liver, kidney, and small intestines.
+Although functionally similar, aralar and citrin have different tissue distributions in humans, with aralar being found primarily in brain, skeletal muscle, kidney, and heart whereas citrin is expressed predominantly in the liver, kidney, and small intestine.